Process Overload

 Yellow

-Description: Acetic acid is added to pulped cherries and agitated to promote microbial growth.
+Description: Acetic acid is added in controlled. amounts to pulped cherries and agitated to promote microbial growth.
 Acetic flavors on their own can be considered a vinegar-ey defect, but this process aims to control that effect to enhance complexity.

 Rarity: Rare